 To adequately examine the GPS satellites, specific information is required on the solar radiation pressure modeling.
-There are different models for each block of satellites, and these make a large difference when trying to compare results.
-All the GPS models use 2 solar radiation pressure scaling coefficients (k_1 , or Scale, and k_2 , or Y-Bias).
+In general, there are different models for each block of satellites, and these make a large difference when trying to compare results.
+All the GPS models use 2 solar radiation pressure scaling coefficients (Scale, and Y-Bias).
 Scale multiplies the model in body-specific equations in the X and Z directions, while Y-Bias estimates the acceleration in the body Y-direction.
-Both values are usually near unity, but will differ over time.
+Both values are usually near unity, but will differ.
 Table 4 lists some of the models available in STK/HPOP, and used in the GPS ephemeris generation.

-Table 4: GPS Solar Radiation Pressure Models: The various GPS satellite blocks use different solar radiation pressure models, although they do share many similarities.
+Table 4:GPS Solar Radiation Pressure Models : The various GPS satellite blocks use different solar radiation pressure models, although they do share many similarities.
 Note that NGA uses the Bar-Sever models in the formulation of the GPS POE data.

-Block Name Reference Update Update
+Block Name Name Reference Update

 Block I ROCK 4 Rockwell, Fliegel, T10

 Gallini, and Swift

-Block II, II-A ROCK 42 Rockwell, Fliegel, T20 GPSM.IIA.04, Bar Sever
+Block II, II-A ROCK 42 Rockwell, Fliegel, T20 GPSM.IIA.04, Bar Sever at JPL

-Gallini, and Swift at JPL
+Gallini, and Swift

-Block II-R Table look-up Lockheed GPS.IIR.04, Bar Sever at
+Block II-R Table look-up Lockheed GPS.IIR.04, Bar Sever at JPL

-JPL

-Block IIR-M Table look-up Lockheed GPS.IIR.04, Bar Sever at
+Block IIR-M Table look-up Lockheed GPS.IIR.04, Bar Sever at JPL

-JPL